 Jeffrey Brown is a former Arts Editor for the Daily Cardinal.
 He writes for The Beet occasionally and does some drawing and photography too.
 He is a senior majoring in Sociology.
 Do not feed him after midnight.

-Zoe Kukla is a state news reporter, photographer and graphics artist for The Daily Cardinal.
+Zoe Kukla is a Graphics Editor, state news reporter, and photographer for The Daily Cardinal.
 Follow her on Twitter at @ZoeKukla.

 Annika Bereny is a staff writer for the Daily Cardinal specializing in state news and politics reporting.
 Follow her on Twitter at @annikabereny.